nadeeshac32/TweetsAndFeelings/README.md

 > #### Distribution
 > High distribution of responsibilities among Model, View, ViewModel
 > #### Testability
-> ViewModel know nothing about the View.
+> ViewModel knows nothing about the View.
 It allows to test easily.